pjbiggs/Massey203311/Week1/Week1.md

 > ____________________
 > </td></tr></table>

-We shall choose `ggtree`, so let’s go back to our R console and load it:
+We shall choose `ggtree`, so let’s go back to our R console and install it (this might take a couple of minutes to complete):

 ```R
 > BiocManager::install("ggtree")